Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-27-navigate-npc.md

 ## Precondition

 At least one course is created.
-The tester is on the view of the course (`/courses/<course-id>/worlds/<world-id>/npcs`)
+The tester is on the view of the course (`/courses/<course-id>/worlds/<world-id>/npcs`) and sees a list of npcs.
+Some tab of the sidebar is focused.

 ## Postcondition

-The different options can be selected
+The focus is on the edit button in the original row.

 ## Typical procedure